Slipped capital femoral epiphysis: Pathophysiology

 SCFE is a Salter-Harris type 1 fracture (fracture through the physis or growth plate) through the proximal femoral physis, which can be distinguished from other Salter-Harris type 1 fractures by identifying prior epiphysiolysis, an intact (in chronic SCFE) or partially torn (in acute SCFE) periosteum, and the displacement being slower.
 Stress around the hip causes a shear force to be applied at the growth plate, with metaphysis anteriorly translating and externally rotating, while epiphysis remains within acetabulum.

 An intrinsic weakness in the physis with a high axial load is the hypothesized mechanism.
 Obesity is the most important predisposing factor in the development of SCFE (working by increasing axial load).
 The physis being more vertical and weak, perichondrial ring being thin and unlocking of interlocking mamillary processes - in adolescence - contributes to high incidence.
 The condition is also more common in boys.

 The fracture occurs at the hypertrophic zone of the physeal cartilage.
-Stress on the hip causes the epiphysis to move posteriorly and medially.
-By convention, position and alignment in SCFE is described by referring to the relationship of the proximal fragment (capital femoral epiphysis) to the normal distal fragment (femoral neck).
+Stress on the hip causes the epiphysis to move posteriorly and medially, relative to the metaphysis.
+Although it is not the epiphysis that displaced, by convention, position and alignment in SCFE is described by referring to the relationship of the proximal fragment (capital femoral epiphysis) to the normal distal fragment (femoral neck).
 Because the physis has yet to close, the blood supply to the epiphysis still should be derived from the femoral neck; however, this late in childhood, the supply is tenuous and frequently lost after the fracture occurs.
-Manipulation of the fracture frequently results in osteonecrosis and the acute loss of articular cartilage (chondrolysis) because of the tenuous nature of the blood supply.
+Manipulation of the fracture (as in an attempted reduction, especially a forceful one) frequently results in osteonecrosis and the acute loss of articular cartilage (chondrolysis) because of the tenuous nature of the blood supply.